How to Mirror Android to Roku

 How to Receive Screen Mirroring on Your Roku Device

-In case you don’t receive a prompt to mirror a screen from your Android device after performing the steps mentioned above, here are the steps to follow to enable screen mirroring on your Roku device.
+If you don’t receive a prompt to mirror a screen from your Android device after performing the steps mentioned above, here are the steps to follow to enable screen mirroring on your Roku device.

 - Grab your Roku remote, locate the Home button and press it.